ioaneomerod/ioaneomerod.github.io/essays/there-aren't-stupid-questions-there-are-bad-ones.md

   - Stack Overflow
 ---

-Despite what the phrase “there are no stupid questions” may lead you to believe, there are definitely stupid questions.
-When I say, there are stupid questions, I mean that there are questions that can be so poorly worded that they come off as either lazy or confusing and people don’t like being asked lazy and confusing questions.
+The phrase “there are no stupid questions” may lead you to believe that there are no bad questions and every question you have should be asked.
+This is completletly false.
+There are definitely bad questions that you should just keep to yourself.
+These questions are poorly worded, ill-informed and confusing for everyone involved.
+So, for everyone's sake only ask good questions.

 ## The Consequences of Bad Questions
 Take for example this question that comes from: